Copyright . All rights reserved.

 Section 4: Trail #052 (about 4 miles)

-Fill up your supplies fully at Aid Station #1 for the good climb ahead, and then climb up and up about 3 miles until Trail #052 starts a rapid descent into a little high mountain valley below.
+Fill up your supplies fully at Aid Station #1 for the good climb ahead, and then climb up gaining over 1700 feet vert over 3 miles.
+Trail #052 then has a rapid descent into a little high mountain valley.
+The trail twisting down through the trees can be a bit loose from ATV's churning on their climbs, so be careful.

 Section 5: CC Road #96 (Through the Valley - about 3.7 miles)

-At end of Trail #052 you will connect back up with the CC Road.
-Check in and resupply at Aid Station #2: The Valley, then continue up the CC road another 3.7 miles to your next water stop.
+Trail #052 ends with a flat packed clay section along a tiny stream.
+As you connect back up with the CC Road will be Aid Station #2.
+Check in, resupply, and then continue up the CC road another 3.7 miles through the heart of this mountain valley, on up to your next water stop.
 Be mindful of possible ATV or truck traffic.
-If you have crew coming to Aid Station #3, remind them to drive very slowly if there are runners present.

 Section 6: CC Road #96 (Upper Reaches - about 3 miles)